alto-wg/draft-alto-pv/introduction.md

 ### CDN and Service Edge

-A growing trend in today's applications is to bring storage and computation closer to the end user for better QoE, such as Content Delivery Network (CDN), AR/VR, and cloud gaming, as reported in various documents ({{I-D.contreras-alto-service-edge}},
+A growing trend in today's applications is to bring storage and computation closer to the end users for better QoE, such as Content Delivery Network (CDN), AR/VR, and cloud gaming, as reported in various documents ({{I-D.contreras-alto-service-edge}},
 {{I-D.huang-alto-mowie-for-network-aware-app}}, and